 With a leadership video things don’t just get serious when the camera starts running.
 For top-level executives time probably is one of the most important resources.
 Disposition and availability of the leadership video’s main character is always an issue.
-Whoever sticks their neck out in the name of corporate communications – and that’s what a leadership video requires you to do – no matter what the time pressures, has to be considered and consulted in all important decisions made.
+Whoever sticks their neck out in the name of corporate communications – and that’s what a ceo video requires you to do – no matter what the time pressures, has to be considered and consulted in all important decisions made.

 In this three-part article series Videothink explains what’s important when it comes to leadership communication.
 Part 1 of the series focuses on cost and conception, this article as a follow up deals with the preparations of preproduction, the shooting itself as well as image and sound postproduction.
 Part three will focus on how to formally produce and create content.
 This series will culminate with the analysis of real-life examples and the learning’s derived from such.

 For an experienced film production company, CEO videos – at least from a logical standpoint – aren’t rocket science.
 Unlike the shooting of a fiction feature film, where there’s a crew of over 80 people involved (on average when filming a TV spot or image film you rely on a crew of a couple of dozen people), CEO-videos require a lot less manpower.
 Usually there are no more than a dozen people involved.
 It does however require great precision in planning.
 To you’re your CEO stand around and wait on a film set – because some last minute arrangements have to be done – simply isn’t an option.